rmbolger/Posh-ACME/docs/Plugins/Plugin-Development-Guide.md

 Save-Challenge MyPlugin $pArgs -Verbose
 ```

+You can also [dot source](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scripts?view=powershell-5.1#script-scope-and-dot-sourcing) the plugin file and call plugin functions directly.

+!!! note
-Alternatively, you can [dot source](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scripts?view=powershell-5.1#script-scope-and-dot-sourcing) the plugin file and call the functions directly.
-But this can be difficult if the functions depend on module-scoped variables like `$script:UseBasic` or internal module functions.
-Also, remember to dot source again each time you make a change to the plugin.
+    Direct dot-sourcing can be difficult when the plugin depends on module-scoped variables such as `$script:UseBasic` or private module functions.
+If you choose dot-sourcing, load the file again after each plugin edit.

 ## DNS Specific Tips and Tricks

 ### Multiple TXT Values Per Record

-It is both supported and expected that a given TXT record may have multiple values.
-It's most common with wildcard certificates that contain both the wildcard name (`*.example.com`) and the root domain (`example.com`).
-Both names require TXT records be added for the same FQDN (`_acme-challenge.example.com`).
-This can also happen if the user is using CNAME challenge aliases.
+TXT records can contain multiple values.
+Plugins must support this.
+This is common for wildcard certificates that include both `*.example.com` and `example.com`.
+Both names require distinct validation data at `_acme-challenge.example.com`.
+This can also happen when users use CNAME challenge aliases.

-The Add/Remove functions need to support all potential states of the particular TXT record.
-But how the record is represented by a given provider seems to vary.
-Some represent it as a single record with multiple values that you need to add to or remove from.
-Others have distinct records for each value that can be created/deleted individually.
-So make sure you can both create a new record that doesn't exist *and* add a value to a record that already does.
+Provider APIs represent multi-value TXT records differently:

+- Some APIs use one record object with multiple values.
+- Some APIs use separate record objects, one per value.

+Your Add and Remove functions must handle all relevant states, including:

+- Creating a TXT record that does not exist.
+- Adding a value to an existing TXT record.

 ### Remove Only Specific TxtValue

-Related to having multiple TXT values per record, the remove function must not blindly delete any record that matches `$RecordName`.
-It should be able to remove only the `$TxtValue` on a record that may have multiple values.
-But if the record only contains a single value, the record should be deleted entirely.
+When multiple values exist on the same TXT record, do not delete by `$RecordName` alone.
+The remove function must remove only the requested `$TxtValue`.
+If the TXT record contains only that one value, delete the record.

 ### Zone Matching

-A particular DNS provider may be hosting both domain apex zones (`example.com`) and sub-zones (`sub1.example.com`).
-One of the first things a plugin usually has to do is figure out which zone `$RecordName` needs to be added to.
-This should be the deepest sub-zone that would still contain `$RecordName`.
-Here are some examples assuming only the two previously mentioned zones exist.
+A DNS provider can host both apex zones (for example, `example.com`) and sub-zones (for example, `sub1.example.com`).
+The plugin must identify which zone contains `$RecordName`.
+Use the deepest matching zone that still contains the record.

+The table below assumes only `example.com` and `sub1.example.com` exist:

 `$RecordName`                                    | Matching Zone
 -------------                                    | -------------